-The insurer will pay an originating site facility fee to a provider when they allow the worker to use their telecommunications equipment for a telehealth service with a provider at another location.
-To bill for the originating site facility fee, use HCPCS code Q3014.
+The insurer will pay an originating site fee to a provider when they allow the worker to use their telecommunications equipment for a telehealth service with a provider at another location.
+To bill for the originating site fee, use HCPCS code Q3014.

-Q3014 is payable to the originating site provider when no other billable service occurs.
+Q3014 is payable to the originating site provider when no other billable service, provided to the same patient, is rendered concurrently.